AndreasbCS/c-tpb-motivation-decision-graph/README.md

 Command line: C:\clingo>clingo CTPB-MDG.lp

-The program generates a plan (sequence of transitions) that follows the experts' suggestions for motivational focus, based on a current observed mental state leading to a goal mental state.
+The program generates a plan (sequence of actions) that follows the experts' suggestions for motivational focus, based on a current observed mental state leading to a goal mental state.

 Example configuration: